specklesystems/speckle-server/packages/objectloader/readme.md

 ### Examples

-If you've got this repo checked out locally, you can run `npm run example` to run an example web page running ObjectLoader in the browser at 'http://127.0.0.1:3031/'.
+If you've got this repo checked out locally, you can run `yarn example` to run an example web page running ObjectLoader in the browser at 'http://127.0.0.1:3031/'.
 This will run the example HTML found under ./examples/browser/'.

 To test ObjectLoader in a node environment, just run `node ./examples/node/script.mjs`